View in MR and View in 3D

 • How object scaling is handled

-When a model is placed with the View in the MR component, it uses the original dimensions of the model.
+When a model is placed with the View in the MR component, it uses the model's original dimensions.
 These dimensions are the Object Width, Object Height, and Object Depth properties.

-Let's use the scaling techniques to change the size of the model.
+Let's use the scaling techniques to change the model's size.

 • If one dimension is defined and the rest are default values of 0, we scale the entire object based on the specified dimension.